Sports Injuries

 Where a patient has a sporting event they’re aiming to be ready for (such as a marathon), we will target their recovery to try and allow them to participate in their planned event.
 Where full recovery is not possible in time, we will provide honest advice on the possible consequences of participating and, where possible, provide advice to limit the potential for further injury.

-The Spine & Sports Injury Clinic provides both Osteopathy and Sports Therapy services to review and address sports related pain.
-When arriving for an appointment we will take down a detailed medical history before recording an in-depth account of the sports related injury and how the pain came about.
-Following this, an assessment is carried out involving a range of orthopaedic testing methods to help identify not only the source of the complaint but also other possible contributing factors.
+Alexander's background in Osteopathy and Sports Therapy means he will review and address the cause of the sports related pain.
+When arriving for an appointment a detailed medical history will be taken before recording an in-depth account of the sports related injury and how the pain came about.
+Following this an assessment is carried out, involving a range of orthopaedic testing methods to help identify not only the source of the complaint but also other possible contributing factors.
 Once a source and cause have been identified a detailed rehabilitation plan is put into place, combining a mixture or treatment modalities to suit the needs of the injury:

 Our aim at The Spine & Sports Injury Clinic is to not only to address the pain issue a patient is suffering, but to also improve how people self manage their pain complaints by providing advice on lifestyle modification, home exercises and training schedules.
 We also make a range of exercises easily available through our Exercise Library Page and lifestyle advice through our Lifestyle Advice Page.